 - Or they’re just not feeling too well

 Feeling nauseous might explain why your beloved companion is losing weight or has a poor appetite.
-But studies have shown that CBD is very effective in relieving nausea that often leads to vomiting.
-The less nauseated your senior pet feels, the more likely he or she will eat, thus increasing their overall health.
-If nothing else, maybe a change in their food might help, like a juicy steak or salmon.
+But studies on the “Regulation of Nausea and Vomiting by Cannabinoids” have shown that CBD is very effective with nausea that can lead to vomiting.
+The less nauseated your senior pet feels, the more likely he or she will eat, which of course is important to their health!
+If nothing else, maybe a change in their food might help, like a juicy steak or wild-caught sockeye salmon.

 Note: Consider trying our irresistible Broad Spectrum Hemp & Mushroom Soft Chews for dogs and cats.